samartzidis/WinAppleKey/README.md

 To build the driver you will need **Visual Studio 2019** along with an installation of the **Windows 10 Driver Kit (WDK)**.
 For the installer project, you will additionally need to install the **[WiX toolset](http://wixtoolset.org/)**.

-### Freequently Asked Questions
+### Frequently Asked Questions

-*To save you some time from sending me an e-mail* :)

 #### 1. Will you ever release a full version (i.e. not self-signed) of the driver that does not require Windows running in TESTSIGNING mode?
-Unfortunately I can't.
-This is due to Microsoft enforced restrictions.
-In order to fully release a device driver for Windows 10 (and later) you need to run a registered company and also purchase a driver signing certificate for that company.
-Both cost a significant amount of money.
-WinAppleKey is free and open source and I do not make any money from it.
+Unfortunately, I can't.
+This is due to Microsoft's enforced restrictions for Windows drivers.
+To fully release a device driver for Windows 10 (and later) you need to run a registered company and subsequently purchase a quite expensive driver signing certificate for that company.
+Both cost time and money.
+This driver is free and open source and I do not make any money from it - so no.

 #### 2. How can I get the multimedia keys to work?

-See paragraph **Multimedia Keys** above.
+Please take a look at paragraph **Multimedia Keys** above.

 #### 3. When running in the default fn-ctrl swap mode, the ctrl-lshift-t combination commonly used to reopen a closed browser tab in Chrome does not work.